-Study abroad in Europe fosters language skills, intellectual development and develops your breadth of perspective and employability.
-The first two years of the course are similar to our Single Honours Mathematics degrees, providing a broad background in mathematics alongside European language units.
+Studying abroad in Europe fosters language skills and intellectual development as well as developing your breadth of perspective and your employability.
+The first two years of the programme are similar to our Single Honours Mathematics degrees, providing a broad background in mathematics but including also relevant European language units.
 Year one consists of compulsory topics.
-Year two allows you to choose some topics that are of particular interest to you, meaning you can continue with a varied degree or choose to specialise.
-Provided you fulfil the progression requirements of the Study in Continental Europe degree, at the end of year two you will spend your third year abroad in one of our partner universities, learning mathematics in a foreign language.
-Visit our Global Opportunities website to find out where you can study in Europe, http://www.bristol.ac.uk/international-office/go-abroad/study/options.html You will return to Bristol for your final year, where you can choose from a wide range of units from our MSci Mathematics degree, which benefits from our pioneering research.
+In your second year you can choose some topics that are of particular interest to you, meaning you can continue with a varied degree or choose to specialise.
+Provided you fulfil the progression requirements of the Study in Continental Europe course at the end of year two, you will spend your third year abroad in one of our partner universities, studying mathematics in a foreign language.
+Visit our Global Opportunities website to find out where you can study in Europe, http://www.bristol.ac.uk/international-office/go-abroad/study/ You will return to Bristol to complete the third year of the degree, where you will benefit from a wide choice of units.